-Our team may work with the individual child.
-They may also suggest working with the carer present, or relationship and family therapy support.
+We may work with the individual child or we may suggest work with the carer present, or relationship and family therapy support.

-Our team works from Bury St Edmunds and Ipswich for all of Suffolk, except children in Lowestoft and Waveney.
-The Connect Service is not available to children based in Thetford.
-These young people may still be able access other mental health services.
+We work mainly from Bury St Edmunds and Ipswich for all of Suffolk, except children in Lowestoft and Waveney.
+Children in care and families who live in this part of Suffolk can access the Norfolk Looked After and Adopted Children team.
+The Connect Service is not available to children based in Thetford, however these young people may still be able access other mental health services.

-Young people placed in Suffolk from out of area are also able to use the Connect Service.
-This is chargeable to the placing authority.
+Young people placed in Suffolk from out of area are also able to use the Connect Service but this is then chargeable to the placing authority.

 Access this service

-Our sessions are attended by professionals, foster carers or adoptive parents together with a social worker.
-They give the opportunity to discuss and think through the young person’s needs in detail.
-Please note we can provide these consultations using virtual platforms.
+These sessions are usually attended by professionals and / or by foster carers or adoptive parents together with a social worker and give the opportunity to discuss and think through the young person’s needs in detail.
+Please note that these consultations can be provided using virtual platforms.